BrunoArsioli/llama-optimus/README.md

   `pp` = prompt processing speed,
   `mean` = average of both
 * `-r` / `--repeat`   How many repetitions per configuration (default: 2; use 1 for quick/dirty, 5 for robust)
+* `--n-tokens`  Number of tokens to use for benchmarking.
+Larger = more stable measurements (default: 60).

 See all options: